erik1968/analog-smith21/content/pages/blog/street-photography.md

 ![](https://preview--analog-smith21-3d50e.stackbit.dev/\_static/app-assets/ChipKiddGoExercises_Grp1of7\_190301\_ess-11-SMALL.png)

+Well, at the time I bought it, I had an assignment Visual Comm Design I was stuck in >> basically, our professor created a project centered around an exercise about "form" based on designer Chip Kidd's "Go Exercises" \[ source/citation here! ].
+So, she asked to find a single photograph and use it repeatedly in 18 or 19 compositions where each sheet/page was an abstraction of one of the core principles of graphic design, e.g., scale, inversion, focus, juxtaposition, image quality, color theory, etc...
+And, the rules were basically to make it as minimal / reductive / abstract as possible >> just enough marks that the principle depicted is self-explanatory/instantly recognizable.
+Yeah, like a logo.
 So, this project is really just pushing the limits of what I could imagine compared to the most simple and reduced version of itself >>> if that makes an sense?
 If not, it's ok, because this was the most openly estoteric (is that possible?) expression of what I could create related to each of the principles of design for this exercise.

 ###### ![](https://www.dropbox.com/s/23b8nzlj1f6ie01/ChipKiddGoExercises_Grp2of7\_190301\_ess-16-SMALL.png?raw=1)